Simplicity Review - is this the KiwiSaver scheme for you?

 For all funds, the answer to this is yes.
 However, the percentage of your money invested in the sharemarket depends on the fund and its risk profile - the Conservative Fund has the least money in sharemarket, whereas the Growth Fund invests the most money in the sharemarket.
 However, all of the investments are diversified so you are protected if and when one or two investments don’t work out.

-Risk - the three funds each offer a unique investment strategy.
+Risk - the six funds each offer a unique investment strategy.
 Some are low-risk, some are medium risk and some are high risk.
 The returns/profit you make don’t necessarily depend on the risk you take.

-Risk - the three funds each offer a unique investment strategy.
+Risk - the six funds each offer a unique investment strategy.
 Some are low-risk, some are medium risk and some are high risk.
 The returns/profit you make don’t necessarily depend on the risk you take.

 How big is Simplicity?

-The Simplicity scheme started in 2016 – can I trust it and is it safe for me to invest?
+The Simplicity Scheme started in 2016 – can I trust it and is it safe for me to invest?

 On the issue of trust, the answer is yes.
-All KiwiSaver providers must comply with a number of strict rules to ensure the funds of their clients (i.e. what KiwiSaver investors put in) are kept completely separate from the funds used to run the scheme (i.e. money to pay the staff and run the business).
+All KiwiSaver providers must comply with a number of strict rules to ensure the funds of their clients (i.e. what KiwiSaver investors put in) are kept completely separate from the funds used to run the Scheme (i.e. money to pay the staff and run the business).
 Simplicity appoints Public Trust as their independent supervisor and custodian.
 Public Trust has been around for almost 150 years and is ‘guaranteed independent’ under the Public Trust Act 2001.

 Should Simplicity close down, your funds would transfer to another provider under the rules of the KiwiSaver.

 With regards to whether it’s safe to invest, no fund is guaranteed, but the risk profile indicates where your money will be invested.
-This is the case with any KiwiSaver scheme, and not unique to Simplicity.
+This is the case with any KiwiSaver Scheme, and not unique to Simplicity.
 If a Simplicity fund went ‘bad’, then you could see similar negative results in other funds given Simplicity heavily diversifies its investment in New Zealand and around the world.

 Should Simplicity close down, your funds would transfer to another provider under the rules of the KiwiSaver.

 With regards to whether it’s safe to invest, no fund is guaranteed, but the risk profile indicates where your money will be invested.
-This is the case with any KiwiSaver scheme, and not unique to Simplicity.
+This is the case with any KiwiSaver Scheme, and not unique to Simplicity.
 If a Simplicity fund went ‘bad’, then you could see similar negative results in other funds given Simplicity heavily diversifies its investment in New Zealand and around the world.

 SuperLife: This is a KiwiSaver provider that offers funds similar to Simplicity, with investments in shares, bonds, and cash under an index fund arrangement.
-SuperLife doesn’t offer similar fees - latest data of its range of funds puts the annual management fee at around ~0.50% on a $10,000 investment, far higher than the 0.31% charged by Simplicity.
+SuperLife doesn’t offer similar fees - latest data of its range of funds puts the annual management fee at around ~0.50% on a $10,000 investment, far higher than the 0.25% charged by Simplicity.
 There is also a $2.50 per month membership fee.

 ANZ (Balanced Fund): This fund invests in bonds, shares and cash in New Zealand, Australia and around the world, but isn't an index fund and the fund managers will buy and sell investments based on market movements.
-The fees are 0.99% on a $10,000 investment.
+The fees are 0.97% on a $10,000 investment.

-Comparing the above funds with Simplicity's 0.31%, the cost of a $10,000 investment would be $31 with Simplicity, $80 with SuperLife and $99 with ANZ's Balance fund.
+The numbers: Comparing the above funds with Simplicity's 0.25%, the cost of a $10,000 investment would be $25 with Kernel, $25 with Simplicity, $80 with SuperLife and $98 with ANZ's Balance fund.

 SuperLife: This is a KiwiSaver provider that offers funds similar to Simplicity, with investments in shares, bonds, and cash under an index fund arrangement.
-SuperLife doesn’t offer similar fees - latest data of its range of funds puts the annual management fee at around ~0.50% on a $10,000 investment, far higher than the 0.31% charged by Simplicity.
+SuperLife doesn’t offer similar fees - latest data of its range of funds puts the annual management fee at around ~0.50% on a $10,000 investment, far higher than the 0.25% charged by Simplicity.
 There is also a $2.50 per month membership fee.

 ANZ (Balanced Fund): This fund invests in bonds, shares and cash in New Zealand, Australia and around the world, but isn't an index fund and the fund managers will buy and sell investments based on market movements.
-The fees are 0.99% on a $10,000 investment.
+The fees are 0.97% on a $10,000 investment.

-Comparing the above funds with Simplicity's 0.31%, the cost of a $10,000 investment would be $31 with Simplicity, $80 with SuperLife and $99 with ANZ's Balance fund.
+The numbers: Comparing the above funds with Simplicity's 0.25%, the cost of a $10,000 investment would be $25 with Kernel, $25 with Simplicity, $80 with SuperLife and $98 with ANZ's Balance fund.

 What Others Are Saying:

-Stuff.co.nz reported in December 2018 that Simplicity's Growth Fund outperformed all over KiwiSaver growth funds in the six months to November 30 2018.
+- Stuff.co.nz reported in December 2018 that Simplicity's Growth Fund outperformed all over KiwiSaver growth funds in the six months to November 30 2018.

-Stuff.co.nz reported in 2016 that Simplicity offered New Zealanders the chance to be “$65,000 better off in retirement”, claiming Kiwis could expect to pay $54,700 on KiwiSaver fees on current structures over their working lives.
+- Stuff.co.nz reported in 2016 that Simplicity offered New Zealanders the chance to be “$65,000 better off in retirement”, claiming Kiwis could expect to pay $54,700 on KiwiSaver fees on current structures over their working lives.

-The National Business Review published a piece looking at the ambitions of Simplicity, citing managed investment schemes as a $40 billion market and with an average management fee of about 1.6%, Kiwis are paying $640 million taken out in fees per year.
+- The National Business Review published a piece looking at the ambitions of Simplicity, citing managed investment schemes as a $40 billion market and with an average management fee of about 1.6%, Kiwis are paying $640 million taken out in fees per year.
 Simplicity “hoped to get 10% of that market in five years.”

 The Bottom Line